GianlucaVigo/GianlucaVigo.github.io/index.md

 ## Wireless Internet project (done)

-This project was part of the evaluation for the Wireless Internet course at Politecnico di Milano during the academic year 2023-24.
+This [project](https://gianlucavigo.github.io/Wireless-Internet/MAC-Randomization-Project) was part of the evaluation for the Wireless Internet course at Politecnico di Milano during the academic year 2023-24.
 The GitHub repo is available [here](https://github.com/GianlucaVigo/Wireless-Internet-Project_MAC-Randomization)

-**Project Description**
-> Modern smartphones randomize their MAC address during probe request emission.
-You are requested to produce a dataset characterizing the MAC randomization of your own device, following what done in the following paper: “A dataset of labelled device Wi-Fi probe requests for MAC address de-randomiza6on” by L. Pintor and L. Aztori, Computer Networks, Vol. 205, March 2022.
-The project should output a set of .pcap files, containing probe requests emiXedfrom your smartphones in different condi6ons (screen on/off, Wi-Fi on/off, Power saving on/off) to characterize the randomization behaviour of your smartphone.
-A final report is required to describe your findings.